Acetylserotonin O-methyltransferase: Structure

+N-Acetylserotonin O-methyltransferase (ASMT) adopts the canonical SAM-dependent methyltransferase architecture in its C-terminal catalytic domain, where a seven-stranded β-sheet flanked by α-helices forms the S-adenosyl-L-methionine (SAM) binding pocket and catalytic site characteristic of class I (Rossmann-like) methyltransferases.
+ASMT functions as a homodimer, with the predominantly helical N-terminal domains of two monomers intertwining to stabilize the quaternary structure and contribute to proper active-site geometry.
+In the human X-ray structure, the substrate-binding pocket positions the 5-hydroxy group of N-acetylserotonin for nucleophilic attack on the SAM-derived methyl group, while conserved residues coordinate SAM or S-adenosyl-L-homocysteine (SAH) and interact with the indole ring to enforce regioselective O-methyl transfer.

 The structure of N- Acetylserotonin O-methyltransferase has been determined by X-ray diffraction.

-Class of enzyme and function
+Function

 N-Acetylserotonin O-methyltransferase can be classified under three types of enzyme functional groups: transferases, one-carbon group transferrers, and methyltransferases.

 It catalyzes two reactions in the tryptophan metabolism pathway, and both can be traced back to serotonin.
 Serotonin has many fates in this pathway, and N- Acetylserotonin O-methyltransferase catalyzes reactions in two of these fates.
 The enzyme has been studied most for its catalysis of the final step of the pathway from serotonin to melatonin, but it also catalyzes one of the reactions in the many step process of serotonin → 5-Methoxy-indolacetate.